The 6 Best Citronella Dog Collars Australia: Tested & Evaluated 2023

-The reason we placed the WWVVPET collar as the runner up is because it has fewer training modes.
 There are two modes to this collar: the citronella spray and a loud beep setting.
 The beep mode has two volume levels.

 This collar uses long-lasting, rechargeable batteries that can reportedly remain on standby for 5-7 days.
 When the battery is low, the red light on the collar will flash, so you’ll never be caught out without battery.
 Recharging is simple with the USB cable that comes with the kit.

 We love how lightweight and small the collar is as citronella collars can be very cumbersome, which we mentioned about our second choice.
 The manufacturer claims you can fit this collar on dogs of any size over 6 months and 3 kgs.
 That is relatively true but not quite.
 The widest width is 54 cm so if you have a giant breed, double check this will work for them.
 If not, opt for the Barktec collar.

 The spray chamber comes with a capacity for 25-35 sprays and the manufacturer includes a full citronella spray in the kit too.
 As you’ll see, it is quite rare for the company to do this!
 The citronella spray they give you is fully safe to use with your dog and provides up to 400 refills.
 It will last you for ages!

 It is a shame that the WWVVPET collar isn’t fully waterproof.
 It’s only resistant to light rain and the moist atmosphere in wet grass.
 So, you wouldn’t be able to use this on a heavy rainy day or around large bodies of water.